civican/legisinfo/42-1/bills/C-81/bill_text.md

     prescribing anything that is to be prescribed by any of sections `39`, `47` to `49`, `56` to `58`, `65` to `67` and `69` to `71`.

+  **(1.1)** The Governor in Council must make at least one regulation under any of paragraphs (1)(e) to (h) within the period of two years that begins on the day on which this subsection comes into force.

   **(2)** Regulations made under subsection (1) may distinguish among different classes of regulated entities.

   **(3)** A standard established in regulations made under paragraph (1)(c) may be general or specific in its application and may be limited as to time and location.